Tip of the Day

 Creating Accessible Forms - General Form Accessibility

 "When we talk about the accessibility of forms, we are usually referring to their accessibility to people who use screen readers.
 People with other types of disabilities are generally less affected by faulty forms.
 It should be noted, however, that everyone benefits from a well-organized, highly usable form, especially those with cognitive disabilities."
-Comprehensive how-to.
+This website contains comprehensive how-tos.

 Web Accessibility in Mind